oarabiledev/rough-charts/README.md

 # dsRoughViz

 An Implementation of [RoughViz.js](https://github.com/jwilber/roughViz) To Be Used Within DroidScript, easily.

-Yead Documentation Finished ✅.
+Yeah Documentation Finished ✅.

-Okay, here is how it works within ds:
+Okay, 😒 here is how it works within ds:

 ```javascript
 app.LoadPlugin('dsRoughViz')